aloshy-ai/raspberry-pi-nix/README.md

 1. Open project in VS Code
 2. Press `F5` to start the build
-   - This will first run the "Build Docker Image" task
-   - Then run the build inside the container
+   - See the live logs in the  terminal
 3. Wait for the build to complete
 4. Find the built image in the `artifacts` directory